 After graduating from the Pennsylvania Academy of Fine Arts, he remained in Philadelphia for two years before moving to Bucks County, Pennsylvania, making a living as an artist and teacher.
 He met the woman he’d one day marry; she agreed to go on a date with him even though he made fun of her knit hat in their very first conversation.
 In 2000 David and this funny-hatted girlfriend (okay, she was no longer wearing the hat) moved to Mount Desert Island, Maine.
 While most artists move to Maine to focus on their landscape painting, David moved indoors (a result of the cold winters, perhaps) to focus on figures and interiors.

-He lives in Hancock, Maine in a big old farmhouse that always needs painting (ironic, isn’t it?) with his wife Sarah, two imps named Sophia and Corin, and a black lab who’d do anything for a tummy rub.
+He lives in Hancock, Maine in a big old farmhouse that always needs painting (ironic, isn’t it?) with his wife Sarah, two teens named Morgan and Corin, and a black lab who’d do anything for a tummy rub.
 He’s found that the most effective ways to procrastinate are making espressos, studying italian, and following European football.

 CONTACT THE ARTIST